Lucinda (steam yacht): Retirement and fate

 In 1921, in view of her age and cost of upkeep, Lucinda was laid up in Brisbane.
 In 1923 Lucinda was sold for £400 to local engineering company Evans, Anderson, Phelan & Co who partially dismantled her, much of her outfit being auctioned.
-It is speculated that the table of the Lucinda, which was used by politicians to draft the constitution, was sold for a pound after it was scraped.
+It is speculated that the table of the Lucinda, which was used by politicians to draft the constitution, was sold for a pound after it was scrapped.
 Later, in 1926/1927, she became coal lighter for the Riverside Coal Transport Company, who fitted conveyors and a bucket elevator for mechanised discharge, using her to carry coal from Ipswich to Brisbane.

 On 28 January 1937, the vessel was beached on the south east side of Bishop Island at the mouth of the Brisbane River to form a breakwater, after she had been cut down to a bare hull.
 The hulk was removed in 1993 as part of the expansion of the Port of Brisbane.

 The bar and some panelling from the steamer's saloon are retained in the Lucinda Room in Parliament House, Brisbane.